racurry/macos_setup/README.md

 Or just update a current one.
 These scripts should be idempotent.

+Things that happen
+1. Install a bunch of software
+2. Set a bunch of settings
+3. Sync up some dotfiles
+4. Remind you about some manual setup steps

 ### Step 0: Clone this repo

 1. Generate a new ssh key: